OllieJones/sqlite-object-cache/readme.txt

 = Can this plugin use SQLite memory-mapped I/O?

 **Yes**.
 You can use your OS's memory map feature to access and share cache data with [SQLite Memory-Mapped I/O](https://www.sqlite.org/mmap.html).
 On some server configurations this allows multiple php processes to share cached data more quickly.
 In the plugin this is disabled by default.
 You can enable it by telling the plugin how many MiB to use for memory mapping.
 For example, this wp-config setting tells the plugin to use 32MiB.

 `define( 'WP_SQLITE_OBJECT_CACHE_MMAP_SIZE', 32 );`

 Notice that using memory-mapped I/O may not help performance in the highly concurrent environment of a busy web server.
 That is why it is disabled by default.
+Notice also that this kind of memory-mapping is not the same thing as the APCu cache.

 = I sometimes get timeout errors from SQLite.
 How can I fix them? =